haziqrm/QiblaAndPrayerApp/README.md

 # Qibla and Prayer App
-Qibla and Prayer app that calculates and displays the direction to prayer and is updated with live prayer times depending on the user's location and timezone
+Qibla and Prayer app that calculates and displays the direction to prayer and is updated with live prayer times depending on the user's location and timezone.
+Uses Esri's SDK for ArcGIS to locate nearby mosques.